ULHPC/tutorials/README.md

 In this tutorial we will analyse ChIP-seq data [3] from a paper recently published by our colleagues in LSRU [4].

-To speed up computing time we will use source files that only contain sequencing reads from chromosome 7.
+To speed up computing time we use source files that only contain sequencing reads from chromosome 7.
 The files for input (control) and H3K4me3 (ChIP) are available on the cluster in the directory `/work/projects/ulhpc-tutorials/bio/snakemake/chip-seq` and the corresponding reference in `/work/projects/ulhpc-tutorials/bio/snakemake/reference`.

 We have also already prepared the conda environments for each step in the workflow in `/work/projects/ulhpc-tutorials/bio/snakemake/envs`.